← Back To Issue Library

 • Ensures high-quality training for skilled construction work

-• Prevents wage theft and worker exploitation
+• Prevents wage theft and misclassification fraud

 • Keeps local workers in good jobs that support families and communities